 This did feel a bit unnatural at first.
 After a few minutes I did get used to it, and it was just as comfortable as a regular Strat.

 As for sound, the Pacifica sounds really good.
 Both the clean and distorted tones sounded nice and clear.
 Having both single coils and a humbucker also give it a bit more versatility.

 The pickups also have a bit of a fuzziness to them, mostly on the neck and middle pickups.
 This is surely going to turn some off from the guitar, but if you want to get a more grungy sound, it will do just nicely.
-But on the plus side, the neck pickup doesn’t sound thin unlike the Bullet Strat.
+But on the plus side, the neck pickup doesn’t sound thin unlike the Sonic Strat.

 3. Squier Affinity

 The Squier Affinity is one of the best budget Strats around.
 It plays and sounds like a Fender Strat, but at a fraction of the price (and weight!).
 It’s one of the lightest affordable electric guitars at around 7 lbs, thanks to the poplar body.

 The build quality of the Affinity is great.
 Everything feels solid, and the hardware doesn’t feel cheap.
 Even the plastic pickguard and knobs feel good and quality.

 My only real issue with the hardware is that the tuners don’t turn quite as smoothly.
 But this isn’t too big of a deal.

 Since this guitar is more expensive than the cheaper Bullet Strat (now replaced by the 'Sonic' series), you’re bound to see some significant differences.
 The most notable one is the presence of a Maple neck and fretboard (instead of an Indian Laurel fretboard on the Bullet).

 Although the difference in subtle, but I personally found the pickups on the Affinity to be a bit more lively, powerful and modern-sounding compared to the classic tones of the Bullet.